michalmokros/Issue-Categorizer/README.md

 repository to download needs to be public
 Gradle and JDK need to be installed
-For any issue with application submit a pull request
+For any issue with application submit a pull request Run task "./gradlew info" inside Issue-Categorizer-Application directory for information about the application, all other tasks are run inside this folder